-Do you intend to grow it using search engine optimization (SEO)?
+Do you intend to grow your small business using search engine optimization (SEO)?

 If your answer to both these questions is yes, then you need to take keyword research seriously.
 It’s the very first step of SEO and all the content you create will revolve around it.

-Keyword research helps you build a solid SEO strategy for growing your website online and expanding your reach via rankings on different search engines.
+Keyword research helps you build a solid SEO strategy for growing your small business website online and expanding your reach via rankings on different search engines.

 But before we dive into how you can do keyword research as a small business owner, let’s try to figure out what exactly keyword research is.